 Whether your balcony is port or starboard, the views will be spectacular no matter which side of the ship your cabin is positioned on, but we are partial to aft-facing balconies if you’re able to book one.

 The extra space a balcony adds to a cabin is ideal for children.
 They can play, or sit out, on the balcony.
 And the fresh sea breeze wafting through the door is another good reason for choosing this cabin type.
-If you are prone to seasickness or are claustrophobic, being out in the fresh air on the balcony may help you feel better.
+If you want to decrease your chances of seasickness or are claustrophobic, being out in the fresh air on the balcony may help you feel better.
 This is another excellent reason to opt for a balcony.

 Reasons To Avoid A Balcony Cabin On A Ship